laingdk/Moon/_posts/2017-05-07-kendrick-lamar-data-science.md

 The other interesting feature of the plot above is the songs that are the most self-consistent — the ones with the least differences between musical sentiment and lyrical sentiment.
 If you're a Kendrick fan and you scan through the songs with the smallest bars, you might notice something interesting: most of them are quite popular even among people who don't listen to Kendrick's albums.
 Could it be that songs with emotionally consistent lyrics and sounds are more likely to be hits?

-The still cooler part
+<a name="head4"></a> Does emotional self-consistency predict a song's popularity?
 ---------------------

 I tried plotting the number of pageviews on Genius against the absolute difference between musical and lyrical sentiment.

 ![](../assets/img/kendrick/pageviews_plot.png)

 On the left side of the graph, you see songs with small differences between musical and lyrical sentiment — the self-consistent songs.
 On the right side, you see songs with large differences — the positive songs with negative lyrics, and vice versa.
 The y-axis is the number of pageviews on Genius, which I think is a decent measure of popularity.
-(To visit a song's page, not only would somebody usually have to know the song, but they would usually like it enough to wonder what the lyrics mean.)
+(To visit a song's page, not only would somebody usually have to know the song, but they would usually like it enough to wonder what the lyrics mean.
+I would like to see how this compares with the song's playcount on Spotify, but unfortunately Spotify's API doesn't provide that information.)

 This looked like a pretty strong pattern to me, but if I was going to do a fair test of my hypothesis, I realized that I should log-transform the pageviews to get more consistent dispersion.
 (If you click the plot, you can see an interactive version to find out which song is which.)